vtex-sites/base.store/README.md

 This `data-store-button` is a CSS data attribute selector.
 To know which selectors are available, check [FastStore UI docs](https://faststoreui.netlify.app/).

-Now, include the component's CSS into the Store's CSS. open `src/styles/global/components.scss` and import this CSS with:
+Now, include the component's CSS into the Store's CSS.
+Open `src/styles/global/components.scss` and import this CSS with:

 ```scss
 @import "src/components/ui/Button/button.scss";